ldidry/lufi/README.md

 ## Encryption

-All the encryption/decryption process takes place on your browser.
-The encryption key never go on the network.
+All the encryption/decryption process takes place in your browser.
+The encryption key is never sent over the network.

-But please, notice that some meta-datas are send unencrypted:
+However please note that some metadata are sent unencrypted:

 * the file name
 * its size